 Undergraduate students, including honours students, and graduate coursework students are automatically considered for a Melbourne Global Scholars Award (MGSA).
 No separate application is necessary.
 Go to the Melbourne Global Scholars Award entry on the Melbourne Scholarships website for more information.

-Students who enter the University of Melbourne as a Kwong Lee Dow Young Scholar or, from 2011 onwards, with an Australian Tertiary Admissions Rank (ATAR, previously known as an ENTER) of at least 98 or, from 2012 to 2016, as a Chancellor's Scholar, will be guaranteed funding to undertake a period of study overseas during their undergraduate degree provided they meet the eligibility criteria.
+Students who enter the University of Melbourne as a Kwong Lee Dow Young Scholar or, from 2011 to 2016, with an Australian Tertiary Admissions Rank (ATAR, previously known as an ENTER) of at least 98 or, from 2012 as a Chancellor's Scholar, will be guaranteed funding to undertake a period of study overseas during their undergraduate degree provided they meet the eligibility criteria.
 See the details on the Melbourne Scholarships website.

 Graduate research students are not eligible to receive a MGSA and should instead investigate travel funding options through Melbourne Scholarships.